 Police: Man shot, killed on Rufina Street early Friday

 Dec.
-30—Santa Fe police are investigating the killing of a 55-year-old man who was shot and left for dead on the side of the road on Rufina Street early Friday morning.
+31—Santa Fe police are investigating the killing of a 55-year-old man who was shot and left for dead on the side of the road on Rufina Street early Friday morning.

 Patrykk and Jenny Ortiz, who own Signs of Santa Fe and live above their shop, said they heard a man yelling outside their business, followed by a gunshot.